oekosheri/GB_code/README.md

 (2) will be achieved by

 -  rigid_trans: yes or no. If no, the following a and b will be disregarded.
 For any grain boundary type except the twist boundary, the smallest inplane unit that must be scanned comprises the unitcell formed by the smallest orthogonal CSL vectors on the GB plane.
-These vectors will be divided by the following a and b integers to produce a grid on which the boundary will be translated.
+These vectors will be divided by the following a and b integers to produce a grid upon which the boundary will be translated.
 Here a is used for the larger inplane vector and b for the smaller one.
 So by defalut I produce _5 * 10 = 50_ initial structures to be minimized for finding the lowest energy structure.
 The higher your chosen a and b, the denser the grid.
 For the twist grain boundary the smallest unit that needs to be scanned is the unitcell created by the DSC vectors (the smallest repeat vectors of the CSL) and the code will handle it internally.
 - a: 10
 - b: 5

 You can choose a combination of atom remmoval and rigid body translation for finding the minimum energy GB.

 - dimensions: Finally the supercell dimensions according to the io_file.
+Make sure you always choose a large enough l1 dimension that the Gb and its periodic image do not interact.

 As an example, we change the default gb_plane to [2,  1, -2] and rigid_trans to 'yes' in the io_file.
 To produce the GB of interest we go on with: [_gb_generator.py_](./gb_generator.py)